HBO’s ‘Boardwalk Empire’ Pilot Cost $18 Million

 “I kept thinking ‘This is pointless.
 How can we possibly afford a boardwalk, or an empire?’
-We can’t call it '' and not see a boardwalk,” Terrence Winter who wrote the pilot for HBO’s upcoming .
+We can’t call it ‘Boardwalk Empire’ and not see a boardwalk,” Terrence Winter who wrote the pilot for HBO’s upcoming Boardwalk Empire.